SaurusXI/sugar-cache/README.md

 Cache library for Node.js built on top of ioredis.

 ## Usage
-SugarCache exports a default class that instantiates a cache for you when constructed -
+SugarCache exports a class that instantiates a cache for you when constructed -
 ```javascript
 import { SugarCache } from 'sugar-cache';
 import Redis from 'ioredis';